tdewin/fastappliance/modify-iso.md

 sudo chown $USER:$USER $MOD
 ```

-but if you feel more look
+but if you want to still use mkksiso
 ```bash
 sudo mkksiso --ks $KS $JEOS $MOD sudo chown $USER:$USER $MOD